ben-arnao/StoRM/README.md

 Here we define our hyperparameter space by providing our own configuration building method.

 NOTE: The configuration building method is an important component of StoRM's functionality.
-Even though parameters can be accessed else where, for example when the model is trained or during data precprocessing, all parameters must be defined in this method.
+Even though parameters can be accessed elsewhere, for example when the model is trained or during data preprocessing, all parameters must be defined in this method.
 This is because StoRM will execute this function in the background prior to the user defined execution of a trial.
 The reason for this is that StoRM will flag parameters that are actually drawn from and then create a hash of this particular configuration.
-This is a vital component as it ensures we never waste resources testing virtually indentical configurations.
+This is a vital component as it ensures we never waste resources testing virtually identical configurations.

 After we define our HP space, it will usually make the most sense for our function to return an untrained model at this point.
 However, one may opt to return more than a model in some circumstances (for example an optimizer) or they may even opt to not return anything at all and build the model later.
 This is entirely up to the user.